Control Flow in Modern C++

 }

-Watch out: modifying the container (insert/erase) during
+Watch out: modifying container shape (insert/erase) during

 std::vector<int> numbers = {10, 20, 30, 40, 50};